JCalago02/Data-Science-Notebooks/README.md

 #### Results:

-After testing various models with both L1 and L2 normalization, a test R^2 of 0.223 was acheived.
-Because of the z-score normalization, we were able to discern that volatility measures such as the Bollinger Band width brought more predictive power to our model, but due to the low test R^2, findings are most likely not indicative of real market mechanics.
-Future analysis into different combinations of model features would be the best course of action in an effort to increase test R^2.
+After testing various models with both L1 and L2 normalization, a test $R^2$ of 0.223 was acheived.
+Because of the z-score normalization, we were able to discern that volatility measures such as the Bollinger Band width brought more predictive power to our model, but due to the low test $R^2$, findings are most likely not indicative of real market mechanics.
+Future analysis into different combinations of model features would be the best course of action in an effort to increase test $R^2$.

 ## Yahoo Finance Basics

-### Title: [Yahoo Finance Basics]
+### File: Yahoo Finance Basics.ipynb

 ##### Purpose: